14 Feb Best Things to do in Nuwara Eliya, Sri Lanka

 Pedro’s tea Factory

 The factory tour will take you through the process of Tea Plucking, Withering, Rolling, Fermentation, Firing and Sorting/Grading which is then packed and sent to tea auctions in Colombo.
-Black tea is sometimes also often flavoured with other flavours of fruits and berries which can be bought at their boutique shop.
+Black tea is sometimes also mixed with other flavours of fruits and berries that you can buy at their boutique shop.

 Tea tasting is complimentary.
 It’s an experience to walk through the tea gardens and if you are lucky lend a hand in plucking tea.